 Some celebrities and business leaders are using their voice to share their stories, educating people about both visible and invisible disabilities.
 They are defying the statistics and have remained highly successful with their disabilities.
-Notable examples include CNN anchor Anderson Cooper who is dyslexic, actor Josh Feldman who is deaf, comedian Stephen Fry who has bipolar disorder, artist Frida Kahlo who had polio and spinal and pelvis damage, Eddie Ndopu who has Spinal Muscular Atrophy, YouTuber Tyler Oakley who has depression, writer Leah Piepzna-Samarasinha who is chronically ill, model Aaron Philip who is a wheelchair user with cerebral palsy and journalist Melissa Yingst who is deaf.
+Notable examples include political activist Justin Chappell who is a wheelchair user, CNN anchor Anderson Cooper who is dyslexic, actor Josh Feldman who is deaf, comedian Stephen Fry who has bipolar disorder, artist Frida Kahlo who had polio and spinal and pelvis damage, Eddie Ndopu who has Spinal Muscular Atrophy, YouTuber Tyler Oakley who has depression, model Aaron Philip who is a wheelchair user with cerebral palsy, writer Leah Piepzna-Samarasinha who is chronically ill and journalist Melissa Yingst who is deaf.

 Our nation’s economy is strongest when it is inclusive of the value that diverse talent brings to the workplace.
 These celebrities are making a difference in how audiences, both LGBTQ and straight, perceive disability and in setting high expectations for youth with disabilities.
 People with disabilities of all backgrounds can be amongst the highest achievers on earth.
 Having LGBTQ people with disabilities as positive role models for success is important for children and young adults who identify as members of both of these communities.

 RespectAbility, a national nonprofit working to fight stigmas and advance opportunities for people with disabilities, will be celebrating Pride Month by highlighting the intersection of disability and LGBTQ daily on its social media channels.
 RespectAbility has benefited from the work of staff and Fellows who identify as a member of both the disability and LGBTQ communities.
-Read about the experiences of Spring 2018 Communications Fellow Eric Ascher, 2015-2016 Democracy and Outreach Fellow Justin Chappell and National Leadership Director Ben Spangenberg.
-Additional team members will be sharing more throughout the month.
+Read about their experiences:

 Others like television pioneer Jonathan Murray and philanthropist Darren Walker who do not have a disability themselves but know what it is like to be stigmatized as people who are openly gay have used their influence to ensure more inclusion of people with disabilities as well.
 Their work has enabled many more people who identify as both LGBTQ and having a disability to succeed.